Skip to main content Skip to main content

 Non-compliance with the accessibility regulations

-• Some iframe headings are not marked up as headings.
-This fails WCAG 2.1 success criterion 4.1.2 (Name, Role, Value)
+Some iframe titles are not unique.
+This fails WCAG 2.2 success criterion 4.1.2 (Name, Role, Value).

 Preparation of this accessibility statement